eosnetworkfoundation/docs/docs/30_tutorials/40_eosio_token.md

 The following knowledge and tools are required to develop and run this tutorial:

 * Medium knowledge of the C++ programming language
-* Basic knowledge of the EOSIO platform
+* Basic knowledge of the Antelope platform
 * C++ editor already installed
-* EOSIO development environment including nodeos
+* Antelope development environment including nodeos

 If you need to set up your environment, follow the steps in the [Getting Started Guide](https://developers.eos.io/welcome/latest/getting-started-guide/local-development-environment/index).
 This guide provides instructions on how to start a local node with nodeos that produces blocks, creates a wallet that keeps your keys, and creates test accounts used later in this tutorial.

-## EOSIO Token Smart Contract Reference
+## Antelope Token Smart Contract Reference

-The EOSIO platform provides the ‘eosio.token’ smart contract, also known as the reference token smart contract.
+The Antelope platform provides the ‘eosio.token’ smart contract, also known as the reference token smart contract.
 This smart contract implementation provides guidelines for a minimum set of basic mandatory and optional items that make up a token contract.
 Use this smart contract as it is provided or as a starting point for the implementation of your own token that contains customized business logic that meets your requirements.

-**Note**: For more information, consult the [Proposed EOSIO Token Standard](https://github.com/EOSIO/EEPs/blob/master/EEPS/eep-3.md) in the EOSIO EEP system.
+**Note**: For more information, consult the [Proposed Antelope Token Standard](https://github.com/EOSIO/EEPs/blob/master/EEPS/eep-3.md) in the Antelope EEP system.

 The `eosio.token` is implemented in two files: